yrsong15/CellSociety/doc/DESIGN.md

 	* **Grid**: This is the basic template on which the *Game Engine* and each *Species* will operate.
 	* **Game Engine** : This is part of the *Game Loop* of our project that will not only give the start/stop signs for each step of the game, but also store the *status quo* of each state so that individual species know whether to change their state or not once the Game Loop begins.
 	* **Species** : This is the abstract model on which individual species will be based.
 Each individual species (ex: Sharks, Fire, different races) will work on the module provided by the Species superclass and manipulate the module so that specific details inherent to each model can be provided.
 The species class will be open to extension but closed to algorithms.
-	* **SimulationParser** : This is what will complete the parsing of the XML file needed to set up the chosen CA simulation.
+	* **Simulation Parser** : This is what will complete the parsing of the XML file needed to set up the chosen CA simulation.
 The values within these XML files can be changed as desired.